rails/rails/guides/source/configuring.md

 Rails will use that particular setting to configure Active Record.

+The default values listed in the next section all assume you have the framework defaults loaded for your version of Rails.
+In a Rails 6.0 app, for example, this is set as `config.load_defaults(6.0)` in `config/application.rb`.

 ### Rails General Configuration

 These configuration methods are to be called on a `Rails::Railtie` object, such as a subclass of `Rails::Engine` or `Rails::Application`.